bluenote-1577/c2invariant_cw_code/README.md

 # c<sub>2</sub> invariant calculations by Chevalley-Warning method

-Code for computing c_2 invariants of completed primitive graphs in phi4 theory.
-Using the Chevalley-Warning method and polynomial manipulation.
+Code for computing c_2 invariants of completed primitive graphs in phi4 theory using the Chevalley-Warning method and polynomial manipulation.

 ## Requirements